bjmorgan/kinisi/docs/source/index.rst

 **Diffusion estimation**

 A diffusion distribution is evaluated using a generalised least squares approach to modelling the Einstein relation to the data.
-This uses a covariance matrix that includes the bootstrapped uncertainties for each MSD and an estimate of the correlation between each MSD measurement.
+This uses a covariance matrix defined based on the bootstrapped uncertainties for each MSD.
 This approach allows an estimate of the true displacement to be found from an infinitely long simulation.
+**Note, this methodology is unpublished and results from it should be considered with great caution**.

 **Uncertainty propagation**